Non-traditional Thanksgiving Dinner Recipes

 Most people will serve rolls on Thanksgiving.
 I like rolls as much as the next person, but being a Southerner, I’ll always choose cornbread.
 Mom always made them to go with the roast.
 These simple muffins come together quickly and are so good.
 My favorite is to butter a hot cornbread muffin and then pour some gravy over it.
 Seriously….DELICIOUS!

 Funny story, one time Anne and I came home from college for a visit and of course, we brought friends along.
-Mom made this meal and when we loaded up for the drive back to the University, my friend Amy took a ziplock bag of cornbread muffins for the road.
+Mom made this meal and when we loaded up for the five hour drive back to college, my friend Amy took a ziplock bag of cornbread muffins for the road.

 Macaroni and Cheese